29satnam/29satnam.github.io/_posts/2019-07-06-Privacy-Policy.md

 <h2>Information Collection And Use</h2>

 <p>We don't store your data, period.
 We physically can't.
-We have nowhere to store it.
-Gotomote is completely offline.
-We don't even have a server.
 So even if Ariana Grande asked nicely to see your data, we wouldn't have anything to show her.</p>

 <h2>Links To Other Sites</h2>
 <p>Our Service may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.</p>
 <p>We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.</p>

 <h2>Crash data collection</h2>
 <p>Gotmote uses Crashlystics for crash data collection.
-For more information on this please have a look at <a href="https://docs.fabric.io/android/fabric/data-privacy.html">Crashlystics privacy policy</a>.</p>
+For more information on this please have a look at <a href="https://policies.google.com/privacy">Crashlystics privacy policy</a>.</p>

 <h2>Changes To This Privacy Policy</h2>
 <p>We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.</p>